Andy Galpin’s Supplements List: Optimal Fitness Nutrition

 Vitamin D

-Supplementing with vitamin D may be particularly beneficial for individuals with limited sun exposure, such as those living in northern latitudes or during winter [3].
+Supplementing with vitamin D is beneficial, especially for people with limited sunlight exposure, like those in northern regions or during winter months, according to the National Library of Medicine [3].

 Magnesium Malate